 "REMOTE is a light hearted and humorous take on life in the rural community of Remote, Oregon.
 Various plots twist and turn as the locals are forced to meet the challenges that two newcomers bring with them.
 The many vagaries of small town life provide an entertaining read.
 (And yes, Remote, Oregon, really exists!)" ~Nattie Ingram

-"I will never forget sutton for as long as I live." ~ Bridget Davis
+"I will never forget Sutton Smithe for as long as I live!"

 About to be arrested for appalling welfare fraud, Sutton Smithe flees Los Angeles, California, and heads north to hide out.
 Remote, Oregon, sounded appropriate for his purpose.
 When the heat is off, he’d move to Portland where he could expand his nefarious schemes and once again enjoy a big city.